wormhole-foundation/xdapp-book/src/projects/evm-messenger/overview.md

 ### Orchestrator

 Orchestrator is a js client that takes arguments from the command line to call various functions on our contract.
-We'll break down everything Orchestator does at [./client.md](./client.md).
+We'll break down everything Orchestrator does at [./client.md](./client.md).

 ### xdapp.config.json